matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 | **Paper 3 (Raw SPP)** | 1.80–1.86 | Geometry-corrected | Within 17% of CODE |
 | **Paper 3 (Short-dist)** | 1.22–1.35 | Phase alignment <500 km | Same directional polarity |

 The convergence of directional structure across independent methodologies is noteworthy.
-The raw SPP analysis indicates E-W > N-S with t-statistics up to 112 and p-values below floating-point precision.
-A critical distance audit confirms this is not an artifact: E-W pairs are 13 km longer than N-S pairs (suppressing the signal), and robust distance-matching strengthens the coherence ratio from 1.033 to 1.041.
+The raw SPP analysis indicates E-W > N-S with t-statistics up to 112 and nominal p-values < 10−15 under the standard null.
+A critical distance audit indicates this is not an artifact: E-W pairs are 13 km longer than N-S pairs (suppressing the signal), and robust distance-matching strengthens the coherence ratio from 1.033 to 1.041.

 #### Monthly Temporal Stability: A Consistency Test

     The directional anisotropy was computed independently for each of the 36 months (Jan 2022 – Dec 2024).
 Across all processing modes and metrics:

-        - E-W > N-S in 94–100% of all months (p = 1.5 × 10−11 for 36/36)

-        - Multi-GNSS highest ratios: Coherence ratio 1.046, Phase alignment ratio 1.279
+#### Key point: the signal is constant, but the screening is not

+    Monthly short-distance E-W/N-S ratios show:

+        - Always > 1 (94–100% of months)

         - Coefficient of variation: 0.7–1.0% (coherence) and 3–6% (phase alignment)—essentially constant

     This pattern is not readily explained by temporal averaging, seasonal aggregation, or statistical fluctuation alone, and it is observed across the full 2022–2024 interval.

-    Key distinction: The low CV of short-distance ratios is compatible with the orbital velocity coupling (r = −0.548 to −0.752) in §3.10, because these measure different quantities: short-distance ratios capture the short-baseline directional signature, while full-distance λ ratios include atmospheric screening effects that modulate annually.
+    Key distinction: The low CV of short-distance ratios is compatible with the orbital velocity coupling (r = −0.509 to −0.763) in §3.10, because these measure different quantities: short-distance ratios capture the short-baseline directional signature, while full-distance λ ratios include atmospheric screening effects that modulate annually.
 This complementarity is consistent with the "Screened Signal Model" (§3.7.5).

 ## 5.3 Multi-Mode Cross-Validation